isomerpages/moe-sls/index.md

       url: https://www.learning.moe.edu.sg/sls/user-guide/vle/update.html
       image: /images/Media/Carousel/Card 9.png
       alt: R18 Class Groups
+      description: "This list details the changes users can expect in the upcoming SLS Release 18, which will be rolled out on 1 December 2022. "
   - infopic:
       title: What's New in SLS (Part 2)
       description: "This list details the changes users can expect in the upcoming SLS